Remote Host Setup

 Multiple --remote-host

 flags can be used to specify multiple hosts.
-However, using DOZZLE_REMOTE_HOST
+However, when using DOZZLE_REMOTE_HOST

 $ docker run -v /var/run/docker.sock:/var/run/docker.sock -v /path/to/certs:/certs -p 8080:8080 amir20/dozzle --remote-host tcp://167.99.1.1:2376 --remote-host tcp://167.99.1.2:2376